 The purpose of the essay is to provide students with the opportunity to apply their studies to issues that are of particular relevance to the financial services industry and wider society.

 Essays should be no longer than 1,500 words.
 The full competitions rules can be found on the FSLA website through the link below.

-Prizes will be presented on Tuesday 11 June 2019 at a reception generously hosted by Norton Rose Fulbright.
+Prizes will be presented at a reception hosted on a date to be confirmed.

 Entrants are not required to be FSLA members, though free membership is offered to all law students.